kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__creating-the-botkube-flux-plugin-for-day-2-operations.md

 ‍ To achieve our e2e goal, we decided to develop a custom polling mechanism that uses [pull request endpoint](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests).
 The polling mechanism forces us to be more rational about the number of calls to fit into defined rate limits.
 We decided on two things:

-1. [Conditional requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#conditional-requests) because receiving a 304 response doesn't count against token rate limit.
+1.  \[Conditional requests\](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#conditional-requests) because receiving a 304 response doesn't count against token rate limit.
 2. Adding support for GitHub App tokens.
 By using GitHub Apps, you can increase your maximum rate limits because multiple GitHub Apps are independent and do not share the rate limits.
 Where, using multiple Personal Access Tokens (PATs) for the same account will result in sharing the same rate limit.

-In the future, we can consider adding a token rotator that automatically switches tokens before hitting the rate limit.
+‍ In the future, we can consider adding a token rotator that automatically switches tokens before hitting the rate limit.

 For the [Botkube web app](https://app.botkube.io/) we will consider native integration using GitHub App, to reduce friction with the initial setup for Flux and GitHub Events plugins.